Skip to content

 Entity Definition IDs

-Never rename a definition after publishing
+Never change the Id after publishing

 Folder Structure